-The Court of Appeal is located in Wellington with a hearing centre in Auckland.
-The Court of Appeal has an office (court registry) which is where applications for the court are received.
+The Supreme Court is located in Wellington.
+The Supreme Court has an office (court registry) which is where applications for the court are received.

-The daily list contains information about court business in the Court of Appeal.
+The daily list contains information about court business in the Supreme Court.
 Details in the daily list include the date, court, courtroom and the case(s) to be heard on a particular day.

-If you are intending to file proceedings in the Court of Appeal you may want to talk to a lawyer first or get a lawyer to represent you.
+If you are intending to file proceedings in the Supreme Court, you may want to talk to a lawyer first or get a lawyer to represent you.

 You can search for a lawyer on the New Zealand Law Society website by area of practice, such as criminal and civil litigation.

 Alternatively, you may be able to get free legal help through Community Law.